rodneyo/utility-belt/svn/Readme.md

 ```

-SVN repository and naming conention will go here
+SVN repository and naming convention will go here
 ---